vasanth-mvvr/shell-script/README.md

 '''
 **Commit**
 '''
-git commit -m "short message for commiting"
+git commit -m "short message for commiting" --- commits to the with the local desktop that next needs to be pushed to the github
 '''
 **pushing the data to store**
 '''